-Class 1: currently active, with desert tortoise or recent desert tortoise sign

-Class 2: good condition, definitely desert tortoise; no evidence of recent use

-Class 3: deteriorated condition that includes collapsed burrows; definitely desert tortoise
+- Class 1: currently active, with desert tortoise or recent desert tortoise sign - Class 2: good condition, definitely desert tortoise; no evidence of recent use - Class 3: deteriorated condition that includes collapsed burrows; definitely desert tortoise - Class 4: good condition; possibly desert tortoise - Class 5: deteriorated condition that includes collapsed burrows; possibly desert tortoise

-Based on the 2019 USFWS survey protocol, desert tortoise is considered present at the site based on observations of sign, and scat was detected on-site (See Appendix D, Figure 11).
-All the tortoise burrows found were collapsed and/or showed no sign of recent activity.
+Based on the 2019 USFWS survey protocol, desert tortoise is considered present at the site based on observations of sign, and the detection of scat on-site (Appendix D: Figure 11).
+The tortoise burrows showed no recent sign of use, and some were collapsed.
 No other tortoise sign, such as carcasses, pallets, tracks, drinking depressions, courtship rings, or signs of ephemeral plant herbivory, was observed on-site.
 Desert tortoise is considered present at the study area due to the observations of scat and Class 2 and 3 burrows.
 However, no desert tortoise individuals or other signs were directly observed, and the desert tortoise population within and near the project is likely very low.
-The detailed methods, results, and species observations are provided in Desert Tortoise Survey Report for the Soda Mountain Solar Project (See Appendix D).
+The detailed methods, results, and species observations are provided in Desert Tortoise Survey Report for the Soda Mountain Solar Project (see Appendix D-1).